Heavy Vehicle Regulation

 The law is administered by the Brisbane-based National Heavy Vehicle Regulator.
 The Regulator, in conjunction with the National Transport Commission, continues to progress national heavy vehicle reforms through its forward work program.

-Review of Oversize and Overmass (OSOM) Vehicle Arrangements—first recommendations identified for implementation
+Review of Oversize and Overmass (OSOM) Vehicle Arrangements—first and second tranche of recommendations identified for implementation

-On 6 April 2019 the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP announced state and territory transport Ministers agreed for 12 of the recommendations from the OSOM Review to be implemented.
+On 6 April 2019, the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP announced state and territory transport Ministers agreed for 12 of the recommendations from the OSOM Review to be implemented.
+An additional ten recommendations (tranche 2) were endorsed by the Transport Infrastructure Council (TIC) at its meeting on 2 August 2019.

 |1||Commonwealth||Transport and Infrastructure Council (Council) agree that improving safe and timely OSOM access is a national priority, and agree to urgently implement measures to facilitate safe and productive access.||The Department of Infrastructure, Transport, Regional Development and Communications (the department) to update Transport and Infrastructure Council priorities to include OSOM access.||Completed|